 Connectivity of bottlenose dolphins on the Atlantic coast of the Iberian Peninsula

 Bottlenose dolphins usually occupy coastal or inshore areas and maintain well-defined ranges.
 Theoretically, these characteristics make them a suitable candidate for spatial-based conservation efforts.
 In Europe, the Bottlenose dolphin is listed in Annex II of the European Union’s Habitats Directive (92/43/EEC) and is thus priority species for conservation, requiring Member States to consider key areas of the species for designation of Special Areas of Conservation.

-The project consists on the collection of photographs of bottlenose dolphins’ dorsal fins for later photo-identification.
+The project consists on the collection of photographs of bottlenose dolphins’ dorsal fins for photo-identification.
 The fins of most dolphin species have unique patterns of cuts and nicks, allowing individuals to be identified, just like our finger prints.
-This is how we intend to build a “catalogue” of individuals of bottlenose dolphins that use the region of Lisbon in a regular basis.
+This is how we build a “catalogue” of individual bottlenose dolphins that use the region of Lisbon in a regular basis.
 Subsequently, the cross-referencing of databases between different regions allows us to understand how wide are the areas used by the dolphins.

 Monitoring of the resident population of Bottlenose Dolphins in Sado Estuary.